experimentarium/times/docs/part-2/07-climate-module.md

 - CH4_PPB: for bounding the CH<sub>4</sub> concentration expressed in ppbv;
 - N2O-PPB: for bounding the N<sub>2</sub>O concentration expressed in ppbv;
 - FORCING: for bounding the total atmospheric radiative forcing expressed in W/m<sup>2</sup>.
 (If this bound or the next one on temperature is used, the linearized forcing equation is used rather than the exact forcing equation);
-- DELTA-ATM: for bounding the change in global atmospheric temperature over pre-industrial temperature, expressed in ^o^C;
+- DELTA-ATM: for bounding the change in global atmospheric temperature over pre-industrial temperature, expressed in °C;
 - CO2-GTC: for bounding the global CO<sub>2</sub> emissions expressed in GtC;
 - CH4-MT: for bounding the global CH<sub>4</sub> emissions expressed in Mt;
 - N2O-MT: for bounding the global N<sub>2</sub>O emissions expressed in Mt.